cncf/xds/doc/orca/orca-spec.md

 categories (e.g. the resource may be “number of free threads in a pool”, disk IOPS, etc.).

-This document provides a specification for an open standard for request cost aggregation and reporting by backends and the corresponding aggregation of such reports by L7 load balancers (such as Envoy) on the data plane.
-Within scope is the wire format, backend report collection mechanism and aggregation at query cost delivery time.
-Outside of the scope of this document are the LB algorithms for working with aggregated data and the mechanics of how new balancing decisions are delivered to data plane load balancers.
+This document provides a specification for an open standard for request cost aggregation and reporting by backends and the corresponding utilization of such reports by data plane load balancers (such as Envoy or gRPC).
+Within scope is the wire format, backend report collection mechanisms, and backend-to-load-balancer propagation.
+Outside of the scope of this document are the specific LB algorithms for working with aggregated data (such as client-side Weighted Round Robin) and the mechanics of how those balancing decisions are delivered or calculated unless specified.

 # Background

-Data plane load balancers (DPLBs), for example an Envoy proxy or gRPC-LB client, receive HTTP or gRPC requests from clients, make LB decisions and proxy the request and corresponding response to/from backends.
-These load balancing (LB) decisions are driven by LB assignments delivered by the control plane load balancer (CPLB) via EDS in the Universal Data Plane API (UDPA).
+Data plane load balancers (DPLBs), for example an Envoy proxy or gRPC client, receive HTTP or gRPC requests from clients, make LB decisions, and proxy the request and corresponding response to/from backends.
+To make optimal load balancing decisions—such as Weighted Round Robin (WRR)—the DPLB needs to have real-time utilization or query cost metrics reported by either the endpoint or the runtime infrastructure that the backend is executing on.

-The control plane can provide globally optimal decisions via greater visibility than possible in any single DPLB instance.
-DPLB’s share their load information with the control plane via LRS and in return receive EDS assignments.
-It is the role of the CPLB to make intelligent load balancing decisions as part of this control system.

-Inputs to the CPLB decision making may include LRS load reports and known capacities for localities and/or endpoints.
-This may be, in the simplest case, a metric such as QPS.
-The DPLB reports total queries at regular time intervals via LRS, with aggregate counts attributed at locality or endpoint granularity.

-When capacity is defined with units such as CPU, memory or application-specific criteria, the DPLB needs to have utilization or cost reported by either the endpoint or via the runtime infrastructure that the backend is executing on.

-We assume a model below where the CPLB requires from the data plane load balancer: Fixed, periodic, load report intervals.
-Total queries binned by source × destination locality delivered every (1).
-Aggregate cost (in the same units as capacity) for the queries included in (2) by source × destination locality.
+There are two primary models for using these metrics:

+1. **Direct Endpoint-to-Client Load Balancing (e.g., Client-side WRR)**:
+   The DPLB directly parses load reports returned by individual backends in responses or out-of-band queries.
+It calculates routing weights based on these metrics locally and instantly adjusts traffic distribution among the endpoints.

+2. **Central Control Plane Integration (e.g., xDS / LRS)**:
+   In a centrally managed system, DPLBs aggregate load information gathered from backends and report it back to a central control plane load balancer (CPLB) via LRS (Load Reporting Service).
+   The CPLB, with its global visibility, leverages this data to make globally optimal locality or endpoint capacity allocations, delivering updated routing assignments back to DPLBs via EDS (Endpoint Discovery Service).

-Backends providing reports are typically VMs or containers.
-Since these are implemented and deployed independent of the DPLB, an open protocol for load reporting from backend to DPLB is desirable.
-We refer to this reporting standard and OSS reference patterns and implementations as Open Request Cost Aggregation (ORCA).
+Since backends (typically VMs or containers) are implemented and deployed independently of the DPLB, a standardized, open protocol for load reporting from backend to DPLB is crucial.
+We refer to this reporting standard and its open-source reference patterns as **Open Request Cost Aggregation (ORCA)**.

 # Specification